Back to top: "Cybernetica"

 Linearity

 An argument is linear because it consists of segments that follow each other: words, sentences, paragraphs are intrinsically tied to each other sequentially.
-There is a specific syntax and logic that guides this sequence.
+But there must be a specific syntax and logic that guides this sequence.
+The term “non sequitur” refers precisely to a succession of segments that does not follow a logical consequentiality: it is not properly a “sequence” but only a “juxtaposition.”
+And this means in turn that the argument is conceived as a whole: the individual segments of which it is composed acquire their meaning in function of the syntax

 Non-linearity